cosmicjs/docs/docs/webhooks/README.md

-# Cosmic JS Webhooks
+# Cosmic Webhooks

-Cosmic JS makes it easy to add Webhooks to trigger a POST request to the endpoint of your choice when an event occurs in your Bucket.
+Cosmic makes it easy to add Webhooks to trigger a POST request to the endpoint of your choice when an event occurs in your Bucket.
 This is great for integrating static site rebuilds whenever content is changed, or adding third-party integrations like notifying your team on Slack whenever content has been added.

 ## Format